Perspective | Tom Konchalski made basketball better. The sport won’t be the same without him.

 Those are the names of my wife and three children, and that was the way Tom Konchalski always began his holiday calls.
 He added Jane’s middle name because he liked the way it sounded.
 How much a part of the holidays were Tom’s phone calls?
 Christine, who never met him, would ask me what time she thought he’d call on Thanksgiving or Christmas to figure out when to schedule dinner.

-Tom, who was, without question, the most trusted and respected high school basketball talent scout ever, died on Monday at 74 after a long, difficult bout with cancer.
+Tom, who was, without question, the most trusted and respected high school basketball talent scout ever, died Monday at 74 after a long, difficult bout with cancer.
 To say that his death will be mourned in the basketball world is a monumental understatement.

 Shortly after Tom went into hospice Friday, I was talking to UMBC Coach Ryan Odom — whose dad, former Wake Forest and South Carolina coach Dave Odom, was one of Tom’s closest friends — about the impact Tom’s death would have on basketball.